In The News: 2019 Ethics & Compliance Year in Review

 Perhaps the most notable international case involved Boeing’s woes regarding defects in its 737 Max aircraft that suffered two crashes apparently due to electronics failures, killing 338 in the October 2018 and March 2019 accidents.

-In the US, the ongoing opioid scandal led in October to a $260 million settlement with three major drug companies.
-This settlement is seen as an early predictor for a larger settlement among multiple states and drug manufacturers and distributors that currently is being discussed at $48 billion.
+In the US, the ongoing opioid scandal led to a $260 million settlement with three major drug companies in October.
+This settlement is an early predictor for a larger payment among multiple states, drug manufacturers, and distributors currently being discussed at $48 billion.

-Other environmental headlines involved sustainability in product packaging, fast food restaurant emissions, plastic and paper cup recycling.
-More and more companies announced sustainability targets, such as P&G committing to a 30% plastics reduction by 2025, Sainsbury committing to cutting use of plastics by 50% and Nestle trumpeting a 75% deforestation-free supply chain.
-Google set out new sustainability goals and Nike announced a new warehouse running on 100% renewable energy.
-These types of stories are increasing in frequency, with reputational, employee engagement and bottom-line advantages.
+Other environmental headlines involved sustainability in product packaging, fast food restaurant emissions, and plastic and paper cup recycling.
+More and more companies announced sustainability targets, such as P&G committing to a 30% plastics reduction by 2025, Sainsbury committing to cutting the use of plastics by 50%, and Nestle trumpeting a 75% deforestation-free supply chain.
+Google set new sustainability goals, and Nike announced a new warehouse running on 100% renewable energy.
+These stories are frequently increasing, with reputational, employee engagement, and bottom-line advantages.

 Along with these stories and new laws in the UK and US on slavery and trafficking, more initiatives are underway for labor transparency.
 This includes a push for corporate slavery reports, a database on supply chain slavery statements, and investor-launched anti-slavery efforts.

 We saw notable departures of senior officers in companies due to the failure to report consensual workplace romantic relationships.
-This is the latest string of events that in the past has led to departures of executives at Lockheed Martin, Best Buy, Hewlett-Packard and Restoration Hardware, among others.
+This is the latest string of events that in the past has led to the departures of executives at Lockheed Martin, Best Buy, Hewlett-Packard, and Restoration Hardware, among others.

-Executive pay and benefits vs. those for rank-and-file employees also received lots of attention.
-UK newspapers maintained a stream of headlines on mushrooming pay packages for senior officials while the average employee, especially unskilled workers, got along with less than a living wage and, in some cases, low wages in violation of the law.
-A November “60 Minutes” interview with JPMorgan CEO Jamie Diamond voiced his own concern about his own outsized pay package.
-The continuing march of stories underscores this issue’s continued emergence among both the business and general press.
-A similar issue which received growing focus involved the gender pay gap at such large companies as Disney, Microsoft and KPMG.
+Executive’s pay and benefits vs. those for rank-and-file employees also received lots of attention.
+UK newspapers maintained a stream of headlines on mushrooming pay packages for senior officials.
+At the same time, the average employee, especially unskilled workers, got along with less than a living wage and, in some cases, low wages in violation of the law.
+A November “60 Minutes” interview with JPMorgan CEO Jamie Diamond voiced his concern about his outsized pay package.
+The continuing march of stories underscores this issue’s continued emergence among the business and general press.
+A similar case that received growing focus involved the gender pay gap at such prominent companies as Disney, Microsoft, and KPMG.

-Diversity, from the boardroom and C-Suite and leadership ranks, continues to garner attention.
-Companies more often establish diversity goals, tie compensation to diversity objectives, and link diversity success with overall business success.
+Diversity from the boardroom and C-Suite and leadership ranks continues to garner attention.
+Companies often establish diversity goals, tie compensation to diversity objectives, and link diversity with overall business success.

 - Blog Post: 2019 Employment Law in Review

 The rise of the whistleblower continues, despite a reported “cooling effect” in Washington, DC, brought on by President Trump’s tweets against Congressional impeachment testimony witnesses.
-Nonetheless, several stories in business reported on whistleblowers.
+Nonetheless, several stories in the business were said about whistleblowers.

-This summary of the Ethics & Compliance Year in Review is collected from data from the Wall Street Journal’s Risk & Compliance articles and the Institute of Business Ethics’ (UK) headline service.
-Although we saw major news stories in 2019, 2020 is gearing up to be just as impactful in the world of Ethics and Compliance.
+This Ethics & Compliance Year summary in Review is collected from data from the Wall Street Journal’s Risk & Compliance articles and the Institute of Business Ethics (UK) headline service.
+Although we saw significant news stories in 2019, 2020 is gearing up to be just as impactful in the world of Ethics and Compliance.